ScotLUG/mw2jekyll/README.markdown

     $ mw2jekyll -u mysqluser -H some_host -p "some password" mwdb /path/to/repo.git

-Once you have a bare repository, you can clone from it and run Jekyll in the project root.
+Once you have a bare repository, you can clone from it and run Jekyll in the project root:

+    $ gem install jekyll  # if you don't have it already
+    $ git clone /path/to/repo.git jekyll-project
+    $ (cd jekyll-project && jekyll serve)

+Jekyll will serve to http://localhost:4000 (try http://localhost:4000/welcome.html for the welcome page.)

 ## Usage notes